zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

 **Note:** All processing occurs inside Oracle Autonomous Database.

-1. Run the following commands to prepare the dataset combining the `CUSTOMERS` table from the `SH` schema with the `SUPPLEMENTARY_DEMOGRAPHICS` table.
+1. Run the following script to prepare the dataset combining the `CUSTOMERS` table from the `SH` schema with the `SUPPLEMENTARY_DEMOGRAPHICS` table.

     **Note:** Here, it shows how to use the query specification with `oml.sync` and how to select the columns you want to include.
 However, you could also have used `oml.sync` on the `CUSTOMERS` and `SUPPLEMENTARY_DEMOGRAPHICS` tables and perform column filtering in Python prior to the merge.